 Core Courses – 35 credits

-Students are required to complete 120 credits for the Bachelor of Science Degree.
-The following 11 courses comprise the required core courses of the Cybersecurity Operations and Management degree program.
-The credit value of each course appears in parentheses ( ).
+You are required to complete 120 credits for the Bachelor of Science Degree.
+The following 11 courses comprise the required core courses.

 |CYOM 105||Introduction to Cybersecurity||(3 credits)|